realdanizilla/Rusty-Bargain-App/docs/index.md

 ### **Backend**:
 - Built with **FastAPI**, the backend handles all API endpoints, machine learning workflows, and database interactions.
 - Includes modules for:
     - Data preprocessing.
     - ML model training and predictions.
-  - Database operations via PostgreSQL.
+    - Database operations via PostgreSQL and PGAdmin.

 ### **Frontend**:
 - Built with **Streamlit**, the frontend provides an interactive interface for users to interact with the backend services.
 - Features include:
     - Viewing and managing vehicle records.
     - Initiating model training and predictions.

 ### **Application Flow**